csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/log_likelihood/log_likelihood.md

 flow <- sampleSeries('MMH', 'flow')[sSpan]
 ```

-We need to adjust the observed flow, as the SWIFTv1 legacy missing value code is not consistent with default handling in SAK.
+We need to adjust the observed flow, as the SWIFTv1 legacy missing value
+code is not consistent with default handling in SAK.

 ``` r
 flow[flow<0] <- NA
 ```

-Let's create a single catchment setup, using daily data.
-We need so specify the simulation time step to be consistent with the daily input data.
+Let’s create a single catchment setup, using daily data.
+We need so
+specify the simulation time step to be consistent with the daily input
+data.

 ``` r
 ms <- createSubarea('GR4J', 1.0)